WillieMaddox/DRL_Collab_Compete/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

+    Note: For users running Linux on your home machines, you don't need to download the headless Tennis Sim for training.
+Just add the kwarg `no_graphics=True` when creating your UnityEnvironment to suppress rendering.
+    ```python
+    env = UnityEnvironment(..., no_graphics=True)
+    ```
 4. Place the file in the `DRL_Collab_Compete` folder and unzip (or decompress) the file.

 ### Instructions